 PHAIWA Projects and Resources

 The WA Indigenous Storybook.
 PHAIWA has now produced eight WA Indigenous Storybooks, the most recent focusing on the Goldfields region of WA.
 To find out more click here.

-The Local Government Report Card Project.
-The Report Card Project has a category on Indigenous health.
+The Children’s Environment and Health Local Government Policy Awards.
+The Children’s Environment and Health Local Government Policy Awards has a category on Indigenous health.
 To find out more click here.